Jeffries suggests he’d support spending freeze

 “Any proposal that potentially offers to freeze spending is not a proposal that has been put into the public domain by the left flank,” Jeffries said.
 “That’s an inherently reasonable effort to find common ground in a divided government situation.”

-McCarthy and Biden reached no agreement during their White House meeting on Monday.
-But McCarthy said the sides have moved “closer” to a deal.
-And staff-level negotiations are expected to continue into Monday night.
+McCarthy and Biden reached no agreement during their White House meeting Monday.
+But McCarthy said the sides have moved “closer” to a deal and staff-level negotiations are expected to continue into Monday night.